JvanKatwijk/qt-dab/README.md

-It is strongly advised to use qmake/make for the compilation process, the *qt-dab-RC.pro* file contains (much) more configuration options than the *CMakeLists.txt* file for use with cmake does.
+It is strongly advised to use qmake/make for the compilation process, the *qt-dab-RC.pro* file contains (much) more configuration options than the *CMakeLists.txt* file that is used with cmake.

-Note that the scheme presented below is applied to the Ubuntu 20 system on the PC, and the  "bullseye" system on the RPI.
+Note that the scheme presented below is applied when building the AppImage on Ubuntu 20, and were tested on the  "bullseye" system on the RPI.
-For other distributions )or later Ubuntu versions), names of library packages may be different.
+For other distributions (or later Ubuntu versions), names of library packages may be different.
 Note that in all cases, the development versions (i.e. the versions with the include (".h") files) are required.

 For Windows the easiest approach is to install msys/mingw and follow the process as sketched (I use Mingw64 packages in Fedora to cross-compile).